Sustainable Cooks

 a platter of paleo salmon cakes with cilantro and chimichurri

-Mix eggs and add the salmon.
-Flake to break up any large pieces.
+In a medium mixing bowl, whisk eggs and add the salmon.
+Flake with a fork to break up any large pieces.

 Add the rest of the ingredients and stir to combine.
 Pinch some of the mixture to test the texture.
 Too dry?
-Add a bit more mayo (related: Homemade Whole30 Mayo).
+Add a bit more mayo.
 Too wet?
-Mix in flour 1 tablespoon at a time.
+Mix in more almond flour 1 tablespoon at a time.

 3 photos showing the steps for making paleo salmon cakes

-Make a golf ball-sized ball and gently flatten it between the palm of your hands.
+Make a golf ball-sized ball and gently flatten it between the palms of your hands.
 Set aside and repeat until all the mixture has been formed into patties.

 If you’re new to cooking with cast iron, check out this post on how to use, season, and love cast iron cookware.